alchemyplatform/aa-sdk/site/overview/faqs.md

 2. If you upgrade the smart account (e.g. to a new version of Light Account).
 It is unlikely that we will make many updates to this contract so the address will not change frequently.
    :::

-### How would Alchemy initiate an upgrade of a LightAccount?
+### How would Alchemy initiate an upgrade of a Light Account?

 ::: details Answer
 It is unlikely we will frequently update the Light Account contract itself, however it is possible if needed.
 LightAccount has [`UUPSUpgradeable`](https://github.com/alchemyplatform/light-account/blob/main/src/LightAccount.sol#L50) which adds upgrade methods on the account itself.
 To upgrade an account you will need to send a `UserOperation` using that method.